oddstr13-openshell-no/django-taggit-templatetags/README.rst

 Taglists
 --------

-After loading ``taggit_extras`` you can create a list of tags for the whole project (in the sense of djangoproject), for an app (in the sense of djangoapp), for a model-class (to get a list for an instance of a model, just use its tag-field).
+After loading ``taggit_extras`` you can create a list of tags for the whole project (in the sense of djangoproject), for an app (in the sense of djangoapp), for a model-class (to get a list for an instance of a model, just use its tag-field), or for a specific queryset.

 For the tags of a project, just do::